How to Hike the Twin Falls Trail in Washington State

 There’s an alternate route to get to Twin Falls that is actually a nice option on busy days, because you’ll be approaching the falls from a much less traveled trail.

-This route starts at the Homestead Valley Trailhead (here on Google Maps) at Exit 38.
 It’s also in Olallie State Park, so you’ll still need your Discover Pass to park at the trailhead.
 This version of the Twin Falls hike follows a portion of the Palouse to Cascades Trail west towards Twin Falls.

 The trail is both a bit less enjoyable – mostly because it’s downhill on the way to the falls, and uphill on the way back to the car – and a bit harder than the version we’re covering in-depth below.
-It’s a 3.7 mile hike (roundtrip) that climbs 1,000 feet, mostly on the way back to the trailhead.
-Plus, it doesn’t follow the river, and you’re closer to the highway and traffic noise can be deafening.

 On the positive side, as we mentioned above, this side of the trail is going to have significantly fewer people on it, and parking at the trailhead might be a bit easier (though, still not great).

-When to Hike to Twin Falls
+The Best Time to Hike the Twin Falls Trail

 The hike to Twin Falls is basically accessible year round, which is fairly unique when we’re talking about hiking in Washington.
-It’s our go-to hike in the winter, when most trails in the mountains are completely inaccessible without winter hiking gear.

 The entirety of this hike is below 1,000 feet above sea level, which means that it doesn’t suffer from being covered in snow from December to May (ish).